quambene/bogrep/README.md

 cargo install bogrep
 ```

 To update bogrep to a new version, run `cargo install bogrep` again.
+Versions
+0.x.x will not be backwards compatible.
+Remove Bogrep's configuration directory
+before running Bogrep (see [Supported operating systems](#supported-operating-systems)).

 ### Install Bogrep from [github.com](https://github.com/quambene/bogrep)